 Occupy is rejecting this late industrial capitalist “system” from the ground up.
 The message the movement is trying to articulate is bound up with the question it is attempting to formulate.
 It goes something like this: “The civilization of old has failed; now, how are we to (re)make the cosmos?”
 Answering this question is the ultimate creative act, and amidst a world in decay, it requires the utmost courage.

-I do not know to what extent my own cosmopolitical (even cosmotheandric) angle here could be readily extracted from polling a sample of Occupy supporters, but to my mind, it is cosmic change that is being demanded, rather than cosmetic re-legislation within the existing order.
+I do not know to what extent my own cosmopolitical (even cosmotheanthropic) angle here could be readily extracted from polling a sample of Occupy supporters, but to my mind, it is cosmic change that is being demanded, rather than cosmetic re-legislation within the existing order.
 I phrase the question above as one of creative remaking because I believe our task to be at least partially religious in nature, in the sense of the Latin religare, “to bind.”
 Our task is profoundly artistic, but we cannot create ex nihilo and expect to flourish within the long established ethos of the Earth Community (see Brian Swimme and Thomas Berry, The Universe Story).
 The ecological catastrophe brought forth by industrialism has already shown the dangers and limitations of any supposed “second nature” created atop the first.
 Kant suggested that “to know the world we must manufacture it”, thereby neglecting the extent to which, both culturally and biologically, we are creatures of the past, shaped and nourished by the words and worlds we inherit from our ancestors, human and -non.

 The re-interpretation of tradition is just as important as the critique of tradition.
 Perhaps it is true, we needed a good dose of nihilism to fully realize the severity of our collective wrong turn, our civilizational sin.
 The military horrors and political failures of the 20th century, and the coming trauma of ecosystem collapse (due to the compound crisis of climate change and mass extinction), all continue to remind us of the persistence of chaos and injustice.
 But I think what would be more helpful at this point is a healthy dose of theology, though theology in the interests of re-establishing a humane cosmology.
 We need constructive philosophy (like Speculative Realism/Object-Oriented Ontology, Enactivism, and Process-Relationalism), but not just that.
 We need a renewed aesthethical orientation, a sense of the Good and of the Beautiful that corresponds with and even informs our understanding of the True.
 Metaphysics must be thoroughly soaked in aesthetics, but also in prophetics (i.e., something like the cosmo-ethical cries of the Jewish prophets).

-Occupy is not the protest of an already dying kingship, but the prophecy of a living kinship to come.
+Occupy is not just the protest of a dying kingship, it is also the prophecy of a living kinship to come.
 It is time to descend from the mountaintop, like Nietzsche’s Zarathustra, to proclaim that Empire is dead, and that Earth is dying.
 We are responsible for their demise, but can also resurrect and re-imagine a new Heaven and a new Earth.
 As Amos prophesied, “The eyes of the Lord God are upon the sinful kingdom, and I will destroy it from the face of the earth (9:7)…[because] they sell the righteous for silver and the needy for a pair of shoes…they…trample the head of the poor into the dust of the earth (2:7).
 “But,” he continues, we are learning to “let justice roll down like the waters, and righteousness like an ever-flowing stream” (5:24).

 - Occupy Wall Street: The Supply of Demands (speculumcriticum.blogspot.com)